 Introduction

-I found it rather difficult to create an alert rule using PowerShell as opossed to using Azure CLI.
-That's why I thought its worth a post.
-I assume there exists a resource-group called rg-training
+I found it rather difficult to create an alert rule using PowerShell as opposed to using Azure CLI.
+That's why I thought it is worth a post.

-In general an alert rule consists of the following components:
+In general, an alert rule consists of the following components.

-Component | Description |
+Component Description

-Scope | The resource(s) you want to monitor |
+Scope The resource(s) you want to monitor

-Condition | Configures when the alert rule should trigger the action |
+Condition Configures when the alert rule should trigger the action

-Action Group | A list of actions to invoke when the alert rule triggers (optional) |
+Action Group A list of actions to invoke when the alert rule triggers (optional)

-Alert Rule Details | Some identififaction information |
+Alert Rule Details Some identification information

 Azure CLI